WORLD ROWING CUP SERIES

 2018 World Rowing Coastal Championships - Victoria, Canada

 The World Rowing Coastal Championships is an annual event in which specifically designed coastal boats are raced.
-The course is a triangle shape with buoys for the crews to navigate.
+The course is a triangle, square or pentagon shape with buoys for the crews to navigate.
 It is often held along a beach.
 There are no lanes.
 The event takes place usually in October and is held over three days.

 2020 Olympic Games Regatta - Tokyo, Japan